← RETURN TO BLOG

 This is very important if you purchased Cancel for Any Reason (CFAR) or if you wish to have coverage for pre-existing conditions.**

 Cancel for any Reason

-CFAR is an optional benefit you can add to RoundTrip Choice or RoundTrip Elite for an additional cost.
+CFAR is an optional benefit you can add to our RoundTrip plans for an additional cost.

-CFAR requires you to insure 100% of your prepaid, nonrefundable trip expenses.
+CFAR requires you to insure your prepaid, nonrefundable trip expenses.
 Terms and conditions apply, so please read the plan document for full details.

 Receipts and Evidence of Payment